Argininosuccinate lyase: δ-Crystallin

-Mutations and ASL deficiencies: argininosuccinic aciduria
+Genomics

 Mutations in the human ASL gene causes argininosuccinic aciduria, a rare autosomal recessive disorder, and results in deficiencies of the urea cycle.
 Argininosuccinate lyase is an intermediate enzyme in the urea synthesis pathway and its function is imperative to the continuation of the cycle.
 A non-functioning enzyme results in patients' accumulation of ammonia, argininosuccinate, and citrulline in the blood, and argininosuccinate is excreted in the urine.
 Other resulting symptoms include lethargy, vomiting, hypothermia, hyperventilation, hepatomegaly and progressive encephalopathy in infant patients, and abnormal hair growth, hepatic fibrosis, episodic vomiting, growth and developmental delay, in patients experiencing the disorder later in childhood.

 ASL is a key enzyme in the conversion of ammonia to urea through the urea cycle.
 Ammonia builds to toxic levels, resulting in hyperammonemia.
 Ammonia is toxic in part because it affects the nervous system.
 There is biochemical evidence that shows rises in ammonia can inhibit glutaminase and therefore limit the rate of synthesis of neurotransmitters such as glutamate, which can explain the developmental delay in argininosuccinic aciduria patients.

 One mutation in patients with argininosuccinic aciduria occurs when glutamine 286 is mutated to arginine.
 The enzyme now has a positively charged arginine in place of a neutrally charged glutamine and studies suggest this change may sterically and/or electrostatically hinder a conformational change necessary for catalysis.